Amazing facts about lions

 A lioness keeps her cubs hidden from other lions and predators until they turn at least six weeks old.
 If there are older cubs in the pride, the mother waits for three months before introducing them.

-Lioness in a pride often have cubs around the same time and look after them in a group referred to as ‘creche’.
+Lioness in pride often have cubs around the same time and look after them in a group referred to as ‘creche’.
 This keeps the younger ones safe from other predators and larger animals.

-After cubs turn two to three months, they begin to eat meat along with drinking milk.
-By the time they reach two years of age the former cub does not need mothers to look after them anymore.
+After cubs turn two to three months old, they begin to eat meat along with drinking milk.
+By the time they reach two years of age, the former cub does not need mothers to look after them anymore.
+When the younger male lion grows up, he typically leaves the group and establishes his pride.
+The female cubs, on the other hand, stay with the group as they age.

-6. The life expectancy of lions
+5. The life expectancy of lions

 • In the wild